-If companies don’t adapt to the changes in marketing, they may fall behind their competitors doing it right.
+If companies don’t adapt to the changes in marketing, they may fall behind their competitors who are doing it right.
 If businesses want their brand out there, they’ll need to start using these ads.

 With the COVID-19 virus, it has become more common for businesses to allow their employees to work remotely.
 This is something that some companies had already started doing before this outbreak occurred.
 However, after seeing how many people cannot get out of bed due to illness or injury because of the virus, these organizations quickly shifted towards remote working practices.
 This allows employees to feel more engaged in their work and keeps them healthy, benefiting the company.